MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ### Namespace-wide onboarding

 To onboard all deployments within a namespace, create a single _Instrumentation_ custom resource named `default` in each namespace.
+Update `applicationInsightsConnectionString` to have the connection string of your Application Insights resource.
+You can retrieve connection string from the overview page of your Application Insights resource.

 ```yml
 apiVersion: monitor.azure.com/v1